DhruvAjmeri/Data-Ingestion-pipeline-using-GCP-with-SQL-and-Google-Cloud-Dataflow/README.md

 This project demonstrates the construction of a robust data processing pipeline on Google Cloud Platform (GCP) utilizing Apache Beam, Dataflow, and BigQuery, with a focus on the Yelp dataset.
 The pipeline encompasses data ingestion, transformation, and visualization, offering insights into real-time streaming and batch processing.

 ### Learning Objectives
-**Google Cloud Storage:** Understand the project and its integration with Google Cloud Storage.
-**Architecture Visualization:** Visualize the complete system architecture.
-**Google Cloud SDK:** Introduction to Google Cloud SDK and connecting it to the service account.
-**Yelp Dataset:** Explore Yelp dataset, utilizing both JSON stream and JSON file.
-**PubSub:** Create and use PubSub topics for data ingestion.
+**Google Cloud Storage:** Understand the project and its integration with Google Cloud Storage.\n **Architecture Visualization:** Visualize the complete system architecture.\n **Google Cloud SDK:** Introduction to Google Cloud SDK and connecting it to the service account.\n **Yelp Dataset:** Explore Yelp dataset, utilizing both JSON stream and JSON file.\n **PubSub:** Create and use PubSub topics for data ingestion.
 **Apache Beam:** Understand and use Apache Beam for executing data processing pipelines.
 **Dataflow:** Create and comprehend Dataflow stream and batch jobs.